NuGet/NuGetDocs/site/Docs/Reference/Known-Issues.markdown

 ## Upgrading to latest NuGet from an older version causes a signature verification error.

-If you are running VS 2010 SP1 on Windows XP or Windows Server 2003, you might run into the following error message when attempting to upgrade
-NuGet if you have an older version installed.
+If you are running VS 2010 SP1, you might run into the following error message when attempting to upgrade NuGet if you have an older version installed.

 ![Visual Studio Extension Installer](images/Visual-Studio-Extension-Installer.png)

 When viewing the logs, you might see a mention of a `SignatureMismatchException`.

 The workaround is to simply uninstall NuGet and then install it from the VS Extension Gallery.
+See
+<a href="http://support.microsoft.com/kb/2581019">http://support.microsoft.com/kb/2581019</a> for more information.

 ## Uninstall Button Greyed out?
 NuGet Requires Admin Privileges to Install/Uninstall